jpunuru/CarND-Capstone/README.md

 For real world images, the detection/classification failure rate is 1% for red light images, 0% for yellow light images, 0% for green light images, and 0% for images with no lights.
 The red light failures are missed detections (some due to occlusions), where processing subsequent images succeeds.

-**IMPORTANT NOTE ON TESTING**

-There are separate detection/classification models for the simulator and the real world.
-To test with the simulator, set "SIMULATOR_MODEL = True" in tl_classifier.py.
-To test in the real world, set "SIMULATOR_MODEL = False".

 ### 3. Updating Waypoints:

 Once the traffic light state is detected from the subscribed image using the light classifier, if it is detected as red, corresponding waypoint computed using data from `/traffic_light_config`.
 Here, we identify closest waypoint associated with traffic light from the car's current position.
 After some experimentation, we decided to use a threshold of 2.
 It means, traffic light needs to be detected as red at least two times before publishing corresponding waypoint ``/traffic_waypoint`` topic.